 I couldn’t find any Mexican Ground Squirrels but the early morning might be a better time to look for them.
 The Spotted Ground Squirrel was denning in an old concrete storm drain cover (or something like that) along the dirt track that runs through the patch of scrub bordered by Wells Street to the north, and Arrowshead Drive to the east.
 There were Black-tailed Jackrabbits here too.

-Mexican Ground Squirrels are easy to see in Carslbad City from May to mid September before they hibernate.
+Rio Grande Ground Squirrels (split from Mexican Ground Squirrel) are easy to see in Carslbad City from May to mid September before they hibernate.
 There is supposed to be a colony in the city park that flanks the river in the centre of town, though I saw several easily on the grass of the Martin Luther King Jr park, along East Plaza street (east of South Canyon Street) at 7.30 a.m.

 Three hours later I was in the settlement of Sunspot, about 15 miles from – and above – Cloudcroft.
 Coke Smith told me that Grey-footed Chipmunks were everywhere and, sure enough, as soon as I set foot in the forest I saw one: at the start of the very short trail to the Cathey Canyon Vista, about 12 miles up the road from Cloudcroft.
 It responded well to my squeaking.

 I arrived in Portal (Arizona) in the late afternoon, mainly to look again there for small mammals after my successful visit in 2012.
 They didn’t disappoint and I caught more Desert Pocket Mice, plus my first Bailey’s Pocket Mice out in the desert and a Brush Mouse up at Cave Creek.

 Richard Webb was, coincidentally, staying at Cave Creek too and it was good to finally meet him after corresponding for eight years.